 The City of Swan is led by Chief Executive Officer, Mike Foley who operates under the guidance of the elected Council.
-Council delivers its services to the community through five divisions, Corporate, Operations, Planning and Development, Community Wellbeing and Stakeholder Relations, each of which is led by an Executive Manager.
+Council delivers infrastucture and services to the community through four divisions: Operations, Planning and Development, Community Wellbeing and Stakeholder Relations, each of which is led by an Executive Manager.
 The City’s staff members work to the shared values of respect, excellence, accountability and leadership.

 Health and Wellbeing Achievements

-In 2014, the City of Swan indicated their commitment to the health and wellbeing of their staff by investing in a structured workplace health promotion program.
-The City is dedicated to creating a healthy workplace because it helps create a proactive work environment, assists in reducing health risks and improves outcomes for staff, both personally and professionally.
+In 2014, the City of Swan invested in a structured workplace health promotion program.
+The City is dedicated to creating a healthy workplace because it helps create a proactive work environment, assists in reducing health risks and improves personal and professional outcomes for staff.

-Calendar of wellness programs, including a City to Surf team, Fit 24 Wellbeing Team Challenge, Get on Track Challenge and corporate challenges
+Calendar of wellness programs, including a City to Surf team, walking challenges, bootcamps and corporate challenges

 Subsidised gym memberships and registration fees for City to Surf